 Continued Spiritual Growth

 Strong Family Values

 May not be popular but then that's not our goal.
 We believe the Bible, teach the Bible and study the Bible.
 No apologies.

 Lewisville Baptist Church is a Southern Baptist church.
-While we are individually autonomous from any governing body, we feel the 1963 Baptist Faith and Message best describes the beliefs of our church.
+While we are individually autonomous from any governing body, we feel the 1963 Baptist Faith and Message best describes the beliefs of our church, including the 1998 statement on the Family.
 The following are some of the stated beliefs from that document: